Blotch3D/Blotch3D/README.md

 the entire project output folder.
 For example, you'd probably want to copy everything in the output folder when you are distributing your app.

-To create a new project, if you haven't already you must first install MonoGame as described in the [Quick start](#quick-start) section.
+To create a new project, you must first install MonoGame as described in the [Quick start](#quick-start) section, if you haven't already.
 You must also install the Visual Studio add-ons, etc. for the desired platform if different from Microsoft Windows.
 (For example, for Android you'd need the Xamarin for Android add-on.)

-Then try one of the following, in order of increasing difficulty:
+Then try one of the following, roughly in order of increasing
+difficulty:

 1. Copy an existing Blotch3D example project and rename it (Windows only).